apache/pulsar/site2/docs/functions-runtime.md

 If you are running multiple clusters tied together with geo-replication, it is important to use a different function namespace for each cluster.
 Otherwise, the function shares a namespace and potentially schedule across clusters.

-As an example, suppose we have clusters east-1 and west-1, we would configure the Functions Worker in east-1 like:
+As an example, suppose we have clusters east-1 and west-1, we would configure the functions worker in east-1 like:
 ```Yaml
 pulsarFunctionsCluster: east-1
 pulsarFunctionsNamespace: public/functions-east-1